peteroupc/html3dutil/doc/H3DU.TextFont.md

 Creates a group of shapes containing the primitives needed to draw text in the given position, size, and color.
-For the text to show upright, the coordinate system should have the X-axis pointing right and the Y-axis pointing down (for example, an orthographic projection where the left and top coordinates are less than the right and bottom coordinates, respectively).
+For the text to show upright, the coordinate system should have the X axis pointing right and the Y axis pointing down (for example, an orthographic projection where the left and top coordinates are less than the right and bottom coordinates, respectively).